Season |

 60 | 170”+ | 40% |

-To aid in your research and planning efforts, we have a tool called Hunt Planner.
-This product will help you be more efficient at planning for hunts and also keeps all your research data organized.
+To aid your research and planning, we have a tool called Hunt Planner.
+This product will help you plan hunts more efficiently and keep all your research data organized.
 No more notepads getting lost or headaches when trying to remember what units caught your eye during your research!
 Everything you need is always in one place at GOHUNT.

 Note: Be aware that some units may have slightly different dates.
 Review the CPW brochure for details of the hunts you plan to apply for.